 Although a person may be aware of their own facial asymmetry, it is unlikely that others will notice.

 In fact, most people have asymmetrical features, with research indicating that some degree of facial asymmetry is both normal and desirable.

 Read on to learn more about asymmetrical eyes, including some potential causes and home remedies.

 Genetics can account for uneven eyes and other types of facial asymmetry.

 People with asymmetrical eyes may notice that other members of their family have similar features.

 Having asymmetrical eyes as a result of genetics is not a cause for concern.

 As people age, the soft tissues in the face relax.
 Cartilage, such as that in the nose, continues to grow while the bones do not.
 These changes can cause asymmetry.

 Some lifestyle factors can contribute to uneven eyes.
-For example, research on sets of twins has linked smoking with upper eyelid ptosis, also known as droopy eyelids.
+For example,

 Also, excessive sun exposure can change the skin around the eyes.
 Sun damage may affect one side of the face more than the other, leading to asymmetry.